CinnoxGitHub/VIsitorSampleApp/README.md

 4. Open the "AndroidManifest.xml" file and find the "package" attribute in the "manifest" tag.
 5. The value of the "package" attribute is your package name.
 It usually follows a pattern like "com.example.myapp".

-Please provide us with the package name associated with your Android application.

-FCM Service Key:
+`FCM Server Key`:
-The FCM Service Key, also known as the server key, is a unique identifier used to authenticate requests from the server to the FCM API.
-To generate the FCM Service Key:
+The FCM Server key is a unique identifier used to authenticate requests from the server to the FCM API.
+To generate the FCM Server Key:

 1. Go to the Firebase console (console.firebase.google.com).
 2. Select your Firebase project or create a new one.